deborangueira/caderno/conteudo/Python.md

 ## Tuplas ()

-- Unlike lists, we can't modify tuples (they're imutable)
+- They're immutable: Unlike lists, we can't change tulples (like using editing methods or doing new assignments to items)
-- Still, we can loop through tuples and acess values.
+- Still, we can loop through it and acess values.

 ## Dicionários {}